Measurement of the differential cross sections of the Sigma-p elastic scattering in momentum range of 470 to 850 MeV/c: Analysis 2 : Derivation of the differential cross section of the elastic scattering

-Figure \ref{showAllSigmaMPdSdW3} shows the measured differential cross sections with a past measurement (KEK-PS E289 data for 400 $< p$ (MeV/$c$) $<$ 700 \cite{Kondo:2000}) and theoretical calculations.
-Here, the error bars and the black boxes show the statistical and systematic uncertainties, respectively.
-The systematic uncertainty was estimated as a quadratic sum of systematic error sources whose main components were the uncertainties of the background estimation in the $\Delta E(\Sigma^{-}p)$ spectra and the CATCH efficiency.
-Although the total error becomes large at the edge of the angular acceptance, the data quality has been drastically improved compared with the past experiments.
-The data show a clear forward-peaking angular dependence for every momentum region, although the statistical fluctuation becomes larger in the momentum higher than 650 MeV/$c$.
+Fig. \ref{showAllSigmaMPdSdW3} shows the measured differential cross sections with a past measurement (KEK-PS E289 data for 400 $< p$ (MeV/$c$) $<$ 700 \cite{Kondo:2000}) and theoretical calculations.
+Here, the error bars and black boxes show the statistical and systematic uncertainties, respectively.
+The systematic uncertainty was estimated as the quadratic sum of the systematic error sources whose main components were the uncertainties of the background estimation in the $\Delta E(\Sigma^{-}p)$ spectra and the CATCH efficiency.
+The differential cross section and its uncertainty are summarized in Table \ref{table_dsdw1}, \ref{table_dsdw2}, \ref{table_dsdw3} and \ref{table_dsdw4} in Appendix \ref{appendix_2}, where each source of the systematic error is also written.
+Although the total error increases at the edge of the angular acceptance, the data quality is drastically improved compared with the past experiments.
+The data show a clear forward-peaking angular dependence for every momentum region, although the statistical fluctuation increases in the momentum higher than 650 MeV/$c$.
 Theoretical calculations for each momentum region are also overlaid.
-The dotted (magenta), dot-dashed (blue) and solid (yellow) lines represent calculations by the Nijmegen ESC08c model based on boson-exchange picture, by the fss2 model which includes QCM and by the extended $\chi$EFT, respectively.
-For every momentum region, the theoretical prediction by fss2 shows a rather good agreement with our data in the angular dependence and its absolute values, although there is a sizable difference at the lower momentum region.
+The dotted (magenta), dot-dashed (blue) and solid (yellow) lines represent calculations by the Nijmegen ESC08c model based on the boson-exchange picture, the fss2 model which includes QCM, and the extended $\chi$EFT, respectively.
+For every momentum region, the theoretical prediction by fss2 shows a rather good agreement with our data in the angular dependence and its absolute values, though there is a sizable difference at the lower momentum region.
 The Nijmegen ESC08c model underestimates the differential cross sections at the forward angle.
-For the $\chi$EFT including the error band due to the cut-off value, the calculation with the most reasonable cut-off value also underestimates the differential cross section especially in the lower momentum regions.
-In the present model, the low-energy constants (LEC) representing the short-range part of the interaction were not well fixed due to insufficient experimental data particularly for the high momentum ($>$ 300 MeV/$c$) region.
+For the $\chi$EFT with the error band owing to the cut-off value, the calculation with the cut-off value of 600 MeV/$c$ shown by the yellow solid line also underestimates the differential cross section especially in the lower momentum regions.
+In the present model, the low-energy constants (LEC) representing the short-range part of the interaction were not well fixed owing to insufficient experimental data particularly for the high momentum ($>$ 300 MeV/$c$) region.
 Our data will be an essential input to fix the LEC parameters in the extended $\chi$EFT model.